Governance & Accountability

 We have several committees, each of which covers a specific part of our strategy and ensures our services are safe and well led.
 These are accountable to our Board for delivering these objectives.
 Each committee includes a designated member of the executive team who is responsible to the chair for delivering the goals within the organisation.

-Performance committee: Ensures we maintain safe, high-quality services that comply with regulatory requirements and that we provide safe and high-quality accommodation.
-Our finance director Dan O’Toole is the executive lead for this committee.
+Safety, Quality & Performance committee: Ensures we maintain safe, high-quality services that comply with regulatory requirements and that we provide safe and high-quality accommodation.
+Geoff Baines is the executive lead for this committee.

 Workforce committee: Ensures we create a single trusted assessment so people need only tell their story once, regardless of how many services they need, and that we will create meaningful opportunities to help unemployed people return to work.
-Dawn Slater, our director of clinical practice and development, is the executive lead on this committee.
+Dawn Slater is the executive lead on this committee.

-Dan O’Toole, deputy chief executive and finance director
+Geoff Baines, deputy chief executive and director of safety and quality

 Providing consistently exceptional care also requires buy-in from all staff, which is why we encourage each employee to consider our governance to be their responsibility.
 Engaging staff of all levels in governance helps to ensure we shape our procedures that help them to achieve essential standards of safety and care day by day.